-If your boat is in contact with salt water, remove it from the water after each use and flush it from top to bottom, inside and out with fresh water.
+If your boat is in contact with saltwater, remove it from the water after each use and flush it from top to bottom, inside and out with fresh water.
 Clean hardware and spray with a marine corrosion inhibitor every week or even more often.
-Salt water can also affect the engine.
-Contact your dealer or Premier Marine for additional information about using your boat in salt water.
+Saltwater can also affect the engine.
+Contact your dealer or Premier Marine for additional information about using your boat in saltwater.

 DO NOT store boats on carpeted bunks or any other type of surface that can hold salt or any other chemicals near or on the surface of the boat.
-These surfaces

-WILL corrode and damage the boat.
+These surfaces WILL corrode and damage the boat.

 Sacrificial Anodes are required for saltwater and help reduce the chances of damage to your boat.
 Call your dealer with questions.
+The care and maintenance of your boat is extremely critical in saltwater areas.
+Most materials can be negatively impacted by both direct contact while in the saltwater as well as being on a lift over saltwater.